suzhengpeng/Computer-Vision-Research-Repository/readme.md

 . 🎈 [Arxiv] an e-print service in the fields of physics, mathematics, computer science, etc. [🏛](https://arxiv.org)

 . 🎈 [Sci-Hub] remove all barrierrs in way of science [🏛](http://www.sci-hub.cc)

+. 🎈 [zbMATH] provides easy access to bibliographic data, reviews and abstracts from all areas of pure mathematics as well as applications, in particular to the natural sciences, computer science, economics and engineering [🏛](https://zbmath.org/)

 ---